Rudxain/Rudxain/README.md

 1. Python
 2. TypeScript
 3. JavaScript: I just like its portability
-4. Llamalab Automate
+4. Llamalab Automate: I like the ease of access to Android APIs
-5. POSIX shell
+5. POSIX shell: portability

 🧠Expertise:

-0. JavaScript
+0. JavaScript: unfortunately
 1. Llamalab Automate
 2. TypeScript
 3. Python